gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Oh, so you're a doctor now?"
 Bluster said sarcastically.
-"Know-it-all."

-"She knows a bucket more'n you," Sindy said loyally.
+"She knows a bucket more'n you,"
+Sindy said loyally.
-"And she's quieter too," she added pointedly as Bluster opened his mouth.
+"And she's quieter too,"
+she added pointedly as Bluster opened his mouth.

 Maddy straightened up.
-"I don't think it's sprained," she told Bravo.
+"I don't think it's broken," she told Bravo.
 "Just do the best you can, aright?"
 The goat nodded.

 They went more slowly after that.
 Bravo leaned on Bluster and Sindy needed rest more and more frequently.
-Maddy had to bite her tongue to stop herself from telling them all to hurry up.
+Maddy bit her tongue to stop herself from telling them all to hurry up.
-It would take them days to get back to Rusty Bridge at this speed, but there was nothing she could do about it except hope that Gumption had convinced the mayor to send people to rescue them.
+It would take them days to get back to Rusty Bridge at this speed, but there was nothing she could do about it except hope that Gumption had convinced the mayor to send a rescue party.

 A particularly squelchy patch of land sent them in a wide arc that brought them nearer the highway than Maddy liked.